ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Baron Draxon Greenscales

-Golden barly inn is where we can find the baron
+Golden barley inn is where we can find the baron